-Spartan Soldiers push through preliminary round
+Spartan Soldiers Push through Preliminary Round

 |High-Res.
 Downloads:

-This work, Spartan Soldiers push through preliminary round, by PFC Duke Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Spartan Soldiers Push through Preliminary Round, by SSG Justin McClarran, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.